scottdangelo/SpeechSandbox/SupportingFiles/README.md

 1. User interacts in virtual reality and gives voice commands such as "Create a large black box".
 2. The HTC Vive Headset microphone picks up the voice command and the running application sends it to Watson Speech-to-Text.
 3. Watson Speech-to-Text converts the audio to text and returns it to the running Application that powers the HTC Vive.
-4. The application sends the text to Watson Conversation.
-Watson conversation returns the recognized intent "Create" and the entities "large", "black", and "box".
+4. The application sends the text to Watson Assistant.
+Watson Assistant returns the recognized intent "Create" and the entities "large", "black", and "box".
 The virtual reality application then displays the large black box (which falls from the sky).

 ## Included components

-* [IBM Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html): Create a chatbot with a program that conducts a conversation via auditory or textual methods.
+* [IBM Watson Assistant](https://www.ibm.com/watson/developercloud/conversation.html): Create a chatbot with a program that conducts a conversation via auditory or textual methods.
 * [IBM Watson Speech-to-Text](https://www.ibm.com/watson/developercloud/speech-to-text.html): Converts audio voice into written text.

 ## Featured technologies